kumahq/kuma-grafana-datasource/README.md

 #### kumactl >= 1.7.0

-If you use `kumactl install observability --components grafana,prometheus` with a version of kumactl >= 1.7.0 the plugin will be setup automatically.
+If you use `kumactl install observability` with a version of kumactl >= 1.7.0 the plugin will be setup automatically.

 #### kumactl 1.3.0-1.6.*